happner/happn-cluster/README.md

 ```
 * Restart the cluster (admin user will be regenerated with new password)

+**The above also applies after starting a cluster with security unconfigured.
+The admin user is still
+created with the default password 'happn'.
+Upon turning on security later the password will then need
+to be changed as describe above.**

 ## Shared Data Sub-Config

 By configuring a shared data service all nodes in the cluster can serve the same data to clients.
 The